 Twitter handle: @jeffmason1

-MOSCOW/TORONTO Moscow-based Kaspersky Lab plans to open a data center in Switzerland to address Western government concerns that Russia exploits its anti-virus software to spy on customers, according to internal documents seen by Reuters.
+LONDON Moscow-based Kaspersky Lab plans to open a data center in Switzerland by the end of next year to help address Western government concerns that Russia exploits its anti-virus software to spy on customers.

 MOSCOW/WALLDORF, Germany Most Western technology companies are losing ground in Russia under the weight of restrictive rules and mounting local competition.
 Germany's SAP is thriving.